jadolg/rocketchat_API/README.md

 ### Tests
 We are actively testing :)

 Tests run on a Rocket.Chat Docker container so install Docker and docker-compose.
-To start test server do `docker-compose -f docker-compose-test-server.yml up` and to take test server down `docker-compose -f docker-compose-test-server.yml down`
+1. To start test server do `docker-compose up` and to take test server down `docker-compose down`
+2. To run the tests run `pytest`

 ### Contributing
 You can contribute by doing Pull Requests.
 (It may take a while to merge your code but if it's good it will be merged).
 Please, try to implement tests for all your code and use a PEP8 compliant code style.